Advance Praise for You Will Win The Future

 "Like the best speculative fiction, Arthur Smid's You Will Win The Future had me vacillating between feeling that the world described was quite familiar and then trying to reassure myself that it was a preposterous exaggeration.
 If this isn't our world, quite, it certainly shines a light on and amplifies our world's tendencies.
 I traveled along with these sincere, questioning characters and found myself so suspicious and fearful—yet ultimately hopeful that there may still be people who can use technology's inhuman tools to return us to a more human state." —Peter Rock, author of My Abandonment, adapted into the award-winning movie Leave No Trace

 ENTERING THE FINAL FRONTIER of economic mobility, Shane scores a job in tech.
 They merge a massively multi-player online video game with an investment fund to buy up property after the Cascadia earthquake.
 The founders are betting on disaster and as Shane gets exposed to the sociopaths inside the company, he begins to passively rebel—but he’s very reluctant to quit.
 After years of being unable to leverage an indie game he made into a real business, this is his chance to learn.
 It’s an opportunity to move out of his folks’ house, and his partner does truly need the company health plan.
 Wealth is their only protection in 21st century America.
 And yet Shane would rather help create a platform for digital work with real benefits, social solidarity and mutual aid.
-When the Terms of Service are a new constitution: can humankind survive the future?
+Can humankind create a new economy?

 Shane is a college drop out and indie game savant—when his team discovers the founders preparing for a crack up of civilization, they rebel.
 You Will Win The Future is about an eccentric group of people creating a worldwide platform for shared prosperity.